-Staff may not accept an honorary degree from a college or university without prior approval and writing of the president or the vice president for programs.
+Staff may not accept an honorary degree from a college or university without prior approval and writing of the president, the vice president for programs, or the vice president for finance and operations.

 11. Special Rules Governing Investment Activities

 Fund Personnel have a duty not to derive personal financial benefit through the use of special knowledge or privileged information acquired through their service to the Fund.
 Fund Personnel may not communicate any investment-related information known to them by reason of their service to the Fund that has not been made public and may not at any time use such information to private advantage.